 What is the Expo?

-The annual NW Youth Careers Expo is the Northwest’s premier career-education event, attended by about 6,500 students and more than 100 employers and organizations.
-The Expo is designed to show students the amazing diversity of career opportunities in our region, as well as the skills and education needed to pursue those jobs.
+The annual NW Youth Careers Expo is the Northwest’s premier career-education event.
+The Expo shows high school students the amazing diversity of career opportunities in our region, as well as the skills and education needed to pursue those jobs.

 What do students do at the Expo?